 - Sexual contact with a minor who is 13 years of age or older; and

 - The production or distribution of child pornography.

 Those convicted of tier 2 offenses must remain on the sex offender’s registry for 25 years.
 Finally, tier 3 offenses include non-parental kidnapping of a minor, committing a sexual act with another by force or threat, or with someone who has been involuntarily drugged or is unconscious.
 However, Tier 3 offenses also include sex offenses that are punishable by more than one year in jail and where the offender has at least one prior conviction for a tier 2 offense.

 Pennsylvania v.
 Lutz-Morrison

 Courts initially interpreted this lifetime rule to be applicable to offenders who were convicted of multiple counts arising from the same crime.
 A few months ago, however, the Supreme Court of Pennsylvania clarified this rule stating that the law requires an act, a conviction, and another subsequent act to trigger the lifetime registration for multiple offenses.
 As a result, first time offenders who do not have prior sex offense convictions are classified as Tier 1 and Tier 2 offenders and are subject to 15 or 25 year registration regardless of how many counts a prosecutor chooses to file against them.

 Contact an Experienced Philadelphia Criminal Defense Attorney Today

 The previous application of SORNA often led to lifetime registration for some offenders who only committed a single Tier 1 or Tier 2 offense.
 The recently published opinion could lead to fairer sentencing in Pennsylvania.
-If you live in Philadelphia and were recently charged for a sex offense, please call us at The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 to set up a free consultation.
+If you live in Philadelphia and were recently charged for a sex offense, please call us at van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 to set up a free consultation.